• Skip to primary navigation

 Orzo, rice and olive oil are in separate bowls on a white background.

-This Turkish pilav recipe is so easy with simple ingredients and comes together in about 45 minutes, including resting time.
+This Turkish rice recipe is so easy with simple ingredients and comes together in about 45 minutes, including resting time.

 Browned orzo pasta in a white pan with olive oil and a wooden spoon in it.